 The usual solution is a mounting adhesive like Blu-Tack or Sticky Tack.

-My non Blu-Tack solution to hang kids’ posters was to upcycle an old picture frame into a chic framed pin up type board.
-I had one I had picked up off kerbside and was sitting in the shed waiting to be turned into something useful.
+My non Blu-Tack solution to hang posters was to upcycle an old picture frame into a chic framed pin up type board.
+I had an old freebie picture frame sitting in the shed waiting to be used for something.

-So this picture frame was an old framed Elvis poster someone had decided to chuck out.
-I ripped out the poster as soon as I picked it up.
+So this picture frame was originally an old framed Elvis poster someone had decided to chuck out.
+I ripped out the old poster as soon as I picked it up.

 Large frames can also be sourced cheaply from your local thrift store or op shop.
 You could also use an old framed artwork or a large canvas, a piece of ply wood or MDF for this project.